SkygearIO/guides/push-notifications/basics/android.md

 :::

-Once you have [setup FCM in skygear skygear][setup-fcm-in-skygear] properly, you will need to enable receiving push notifications in the client app on Android.
+Once you have [setup FCM in Skygear][setup-fcm-in-skygear] properly, you will need to enable receiving push notifications in the client app on Android.
 You need to:

 1. Add Firebase to the project
 2. Setup `FirebaseMessagingService` to register token and receive message

 ## Add Firebase to the project

-- In the General tab of project setting, select the android icon to register app.
+- In the General tab of the project settings, select the Android icon to register your app.

    ![Add android app in Firebase Console][fcm-add-android-app]